Oil and mining industry of Niger: Uranium

-The Imouraren mine, presently under construction, is expected to have the largest uranium reserves in Niger (120,000 tonnes) albeit at a lower concentration of uranium (U3O8 @ 0.15%).
-The Imouraren mine, located about 80 km south of Arlit, was granted in July 2006 to Areva for an ore body originally discovered in 1969.
-One hundred people were employed at the site in 2006 and more than 55 km of development drilling had been completed at the site during a period of one year and more than 2 tonnes of ore had been shipped for testing to Areva’s laboratories It was however decided in 2014 by Areva and the government of Niger following new contract discussions that plan to launch the mine will delayed pending favorable market conditions.
+The Imouraren mine, construction currently suspended, is expected to have the largest uranium reserves in Niger (120,000 tonnes) albeit at a lower concentration of uranium (U3O8 @ 0.15%).
+The mine, located about 80 km south of Arlit, was granted in July 2006 to Areva for an ore body originally discovered in 1969.
+One hundred people were employed at the site in 2006; more than 55 km of development drilling had been completed at the site during a period of one year and more than 2 tonnes of ore had been shipped for testing to Areva's laboratories.
+It was however decided in 2014 by Areva and the government of Niger following new contract discussions that plan to launch the mine will delayed pending favorable market conditions.